PONSHAKR/proxmox-lxc-docker-fix/README.md

 # Edit the config file
 nano /etc/pve/lxc/105.conf

-# Add these lines at the end:
+# Add this line at the end (required for all containers):
 lxc.apparmor.profile: unconfined

+# For Ubuntu containers, also add this line:
 lxc.mount.entry: /dev/null sys/module/apparmor/parameters/enabled none bind 0 0

 # Start the container
 pct start 105
 ```

+**Note:** Debian containers typically only need the first line.
+Ubuntu containers need both lines.
+See [runc#4968](https://github.com/opencontainers/runc/issues/4968) for technical details.

 ## 🔧 How It Works Technically